mayflower-tech/natuerlich/docs/getting-started.md

 # Getting Started

 In the following tutorials, we will create several WebXR Experiences using **natuerlich** and react-three/fiber.
 Install the dependencies manually via `npm i @coconut-xr/natuerlich @react-three/fiber react react-dom three` or use the CodeSandbox provided for each example.  **natuerlich** requires three.js 0.0.153 or higher.
+When developing locally, make sure you host your code using https, which is required for WebXR sessions.

 ## Bare-bones WebXR Experience